sogairo/tsuri/README.md

 > If you're not sure which output device to select, test each one or look it up in the Windows Sound settings to find the one playing Roblox audio.
 <br>

 Once selected, go to the Roblox window, equip your fishing rod, and hover your mouse over water.
-Press **P** to start or pause the macro.
+Make sure you are in first-person view and facing downward at the water.
+Then press **P** to start or pause the macro.
 Press **ESC** to stop it.
 Windowed mode works best.
 <br>

 > [!TIP]